Your heart and your breathing work in elegant harmony through many ways to improve health and life span:

 You’ll start clear, then move to a whisper, before you eventually you’re just moving your mouth.
 When it gets uncomfortable, you’ll know all the stale air is out, and you can take a full breath in (through your nose, of course).

-4. Inspiratory Muscle Training: A Fast (but pricey) Path to Better Heart Health
+4. Inspiratory Muscle Training: A Fast (but Pricey) Path to Better Heart Health

 Recent research has shown that training our breathing muscles improves our hearts.
 It’s like getting physical exercise without leaving your chair.